 - Backstory: Her online blog revealed what the show didn't get into, like when her dad died, why her mom hates Gordon, and Jo getting involved with a hunter named Rick.

 - The Bait: She ends up being this in "No Exit", "Born Under a Bad Sign", and "Abandon All Hope...", setting off Ellen's Mama Bear instincts, especially considering Bill was killed when he played bait on a hunt with John.

-	- Black Eyes of Evil / Demonic Possession: In "Good God, Y'all".
+- Black Eyes of Evil: In "Good God, Y'All".
 Actually a subversion, because Jo was never possessed and War was only making it look like she was to incite murder.

-	- Bratty Adult Daughter: The most common complaint fans had about Jo was that she seemed too immature to be a hunter or Dean's Love Interest.
+- Bratty Teenage Daughter: The most common complaint fans had about Jo was that she seemed too immature to be a hunter or Dean's Love Interest.
 Later episodes tried to fix this.

 - Break the Cutie: The kidnapping and her learning more about her father's death in "No Exit" and the entirety of her appearance in "Born Under a Bad Sign".